 First of all, we don’t think you should feel badly about your feelings.
 Sex is a wonderful thing that gives pleasure and brings people closer together.
 You want to share an amazing experience with your wife.
 That’s not selfish.

 Secondly, although it may not appear so, keep in mind that your wife is a fully sexual being.
 She has all the same nerve endings that you do (science says more!), and an imagination that is capable of erotic fantasy.
 However, the forces that prevent her from loving sex the way you do are very strong.
-Usually it has to do with how a person was raised or their formative experience of sex, things from the past that you cannot control.
+Usually it has to do with how a person was raised, their early experiences with sex, or their mental health: things that you cannot control.

 HIM: There is one thing you can control, however, and that is communication.
-Although it might sound dismally unromantic, marriage is just like a business deal: I’ll give you what you want if you give me what I want.
-That means you have to start by understanding your wife’s expectations of you.
+Although it might sound dismally unromantic, marriage is a little like a business deal: I’ll give you what you want if you give me what I want.
+That means you have to start by understanding your wife’s expectations of you and her love language.
 We could guess at the typical things – more help with house work, regular date nights, etc – but she is an individual and you have to ask her.
 She might surprise you.
 Once you know, you can get to work on turning her wishes into reality.

 HER: So let’s assume you are giving your wife what she wants from your marriage.
 Now you have to tell her what you want.
 Have you ever shared with her how important sex is to you, how it’s so much more than just a physical act?
-Have you described the sadness and isolation that you feel?
+Have you described the sadness and isolation you feel?
 You did everything in your note that the experts say you should: you expressed your feelings and perspectives without casting blame, and you were very specific about what you would like.
-It’s hard to imagine a better start than giving that note to her to read.
+I would suggest giving her a note like that to read.
+(I would give it to her and then leave the house, maybe ask her to write her response down, so she can process what it says without feeling defensive when you’re face to face and wanting to argue with you.)

 HIM: But you have to be prepared for a negative response.
 There is a good chance she might not be able to relate to your desire for more sex.
-She may think that it is simply not that important, and that you should just get over it.
+She may think that it is simply not that important, that you’re being selfish, and that you should just get over it.
 If that is the case, try showing her this excellent Ted Talk from Michelle Weiner-Davis.
-She understands your frustration perfectly, advocating the Nike-inspired ‘Just Do It’ approach.
+She is a marriage therapist who understands your frustration perfectly, advocating the Nike-inspired ‘Just Do It’ approach.
 In her view, having sex is an active decision you make, not a matter of waiting passively for special feelings to appear.
 It might help your wife to hear this message from another woman.

 HER: Now, if your wife is willing to make a change, she has two challenges ahead of her:

-First, she simply has to be willing to have more sex.
+First, she has to be willing to have more sex.
 If she expects you to be faithful, she is really saying that she will be your only sexual option.
 Which means it’s not fair that she gets to dictate all the terms.
 There needs to be compromise where your needs are taken into consideration as much as hers.
-Consider proposing that you commit to having sex two nights a week.
+If you’re having sex once a week, but you want it four times, consider proposing that you commit to having sex two nights a week, and let her choose when.
 She might be surprised at how her body responds even if her mind isn’t fully engaged.

 Second, she has to be open to broadening her sexual horizons.
 Your concerns are not just with the quantity of sex, but the quality.
 Being able to freely express yourself sexually is important.
 Sex is like a conversation, and no one wants to hear that certain topics are off limits.
 It should be the same with sex.